DuolaD/DaWei_So_Vits_svc_Model/README.md

 # How to get it and use it?
 Download latest model on [release page.](https://github.com/DuolaD/DaWei_So_Vits_svc_Model/releases)
-follow the tips on So_Vits_svc pages to install.
+Follow the tips on So_Vits_svc pages to install.

 ## 〢 Contant Me